I don't own these characters and I don't own this premise.

 I could die a million times, a million different ways and I know the pain I'm feeling now would still be far worse than anything else.
-It's like I'm being gutted every second of every minute while being bleed dry.
+It's like I'm being gutted every second of every minute while being bled dry from a million tiny, deep wounds.
 How could one person have this affect on me?
 Why do I need her so badly?

 "Isn't that a bit dangerous?"
 Monique asked as she stepped out onto the balcony of the apartment that she shared with Felix.
 She sounded more amused than concerned since she was talking to the woman that could do anything.

 Kim was parked on the railing and they were on the sixth floor.
 The sky was grey and it was clear that it was going to storm at some point sooner or later.
 The hero was just staring off into the distance, not focusing on anything in particular.